 It is widely understood that entrepreneurialism and creative thinking skills are crucial to success in the careers of the future.
 For example, "analytical thinking and innovation" have been identified as the top skills required for jobs in 2025 by the World Economic Forum.

-With flexible multidisciplinary pathways and a focus on solving contemporary global challenges, our new Innovation and Entrepreneurship major will develop you into a creative and entrepreneurial leader who can succeed in almost any industry, whether you're driving innovation projects in large organisations or building your own startup or social venture.
+With flexible multidisciplinary pathways and a focus on solving contemporary global challenges, our Innovation and Entrepreneurship major will develop you into a creative and entrepreneurial leader who can succeed in almost any industry, whether you're driving innovation projects in large organisations or building your own startup or social venture.

-The new Innovation and Entrepreneurship major is groundbreaking in its scope.
+The Innovation and Entrepreneurship major is groundbreaking in its scope.
 You'll work with students from across the university to creatively solve real-world problems in units of study from six faculties and university schools, while developing the skills to launch your own new ventures or become a champion for innovation in larger private, public or not-for-profit organisations.

 You'll learn through experiential, project-based opportunities alongside students in disciplines from across the university.
 A broad range of subjects allows you to tailor your studies to your passion and purpose, with multiple innovation and entrepreneurship pathways through the major, including: